ex0-tekk/Diabolist-VR/Readme.md

 -
 [5i]
 ## Nemesis PCEA
-#### NOTE: These animations are HIGHLY RECOMMENDED for the Player and NPC.
+#### NOTE: These animations are Recommended for the Player and NPC.
 ![Nemesis PCEA Settings](https://user-images.githubusercontent.com/78007822/139820342-a119bb60-493e-4131-a2ed-7da9499fc004.png)
 -
 [5j]